A. In this chapter, the following terms have the meanings indicated.

-(a) "Medical examiner" means a Chief Medical Examiner, deputy medical examiner, or assistant medical examiner who is a pathologist authorized to carry out the provisions of Health-General Article, §5-301, Annotated Code of Maryland.
+(a) “Medical examiner” means a Chief Medical Examiner, Deputy Chief Medical Examiner, or assistant medical examiner who is a pathologist authorized to carry out the provisions of Health-General Article, §5-301, Annotated Code of Maryland.

-(i) Deputy medical examiner who assists those examiners in §B(1)(a) of this regulation, and who is appointed by the Postmortem Examiners Commission in accordance with Health-General Article, §5-306, Annotated Code of Maryland;
+(iii) Is appointed by the Postmortem Examiners Commission in accordance with Health-General Article, §5-306, Annotated Code of Maryland.

 (a) "Medical examiner case" means any death which is the result, wholly or in part, of a casualty or accident, homicide, poisoning, suicide, criminal abortion, rape, therapeutic misadventure, drowning, or a death of a suspicious or unusual nature, or of an apparently healthy individual while not under the care of a physician.

 (i) A stillbirth or a neonatal death, or accident room or hospital death in which the cause of death has been established by the hospital physician and is due to disease, and free of evidence of criminal or accidental nature;

 (ii) A case which is dead on arrival at the hospital and the physician who pronounces death has been in previous attendance on the patient; or